-Regardless of which port you leave from, you’ll spend your first day onboard the cruise ship cruising calmly through northern coastal British Columbia and toward Alaska.
+Regardless of which port you leave from, you’ll spend your first day cruising calmly through northern coastal British Columbia toward Alaska.
 It’s a good day to explore the cruise ship’s many shopping, dining and entertainment options.

-Today will be spent in Ketchikan, which features an abundance of activity options and excellent shopping.
-Consider a day trip to flightsee Misty Fjords National Monument, go sportfishing or visit the Alaska Native village of Saxman, where you can watch artisans at work carving totem poles.
+Today will be spent in Ketchikan, which features an abundance of land excursions and excellent shopping.
+Consider taking a day trip to flightsee Misty Fiords National Monument, going sport-fishing, or visiting the Alaska Native village of Saxman, where you can watch artisans at work carving totem poles.
 Whatever activity you choose, be sure to save a couple of hours to wander downtown Ketchikan and its famous Creek Street.
 Creek Street is a boardwalk on pilings over Ketchikan Creek, the town’s gold-rush era red-light district.
 The charming historic district features shops, galleries, restaurants and coffee shops along with Dolly’s House Museum, which showcases the life of a well-known local madam.

-Depending on your itinerary’s specifics, you’ll wind your way toward Southcentral Alaska with sea days that include Glacier Bay National Park and Preserve or the College Fjords.
-Ships disembark in either Whittier or Seward and passengers shuttle north to Anchorage from there.
-In Anchorage, you’ll want to spend a few days exploring the excellent museums and cultural facilities, taking a bike ride on the Tony Knowles Coastal Trail, hiking in Chugach State Park and eating in excellent local restaurants.
-Shopping highlights include the entire downtown area, which is a great place to wander and enjoy a reindeer dog from a outdoor vendor; local seafood retailers that will package and ship wild Alaska seafood direct to your door; the Alaska Railroad depot’s gift shop and nearby Ulu Factory; and the gift shops of the Anchorage Museum at Rasmuson Center and the Alaska Native Heritage Center.
+Depending on your itinerary’s specifics, you’ll wind your way toward Southcentral Alaska with sea days that include Glacier Bay National Park or the College Fjords.
+Ships usually disembark in either Whittier or Seward and shuttle their passengers north to Anchorage by either rail or motorcoach.
+In Anchorage, you’ll want to spend a few days exploring the excellent museums and cultural facilities, including the Alaska Native Heritage Center and Anchorage Museum at Rasmuson Center; taking a bike ride on the Tony Knowles Coastal Trail, which hugs Anchorage's western coastline and sometimes offers views of beluga whales, sandhill cranes, bald eagles, moose and even bears; hiking in Chugach State Park; eating in excellent local restaurants; and of course browsing the excellent no-sales-tax gift shops, most of which are concentrated in the downtown area.